 Work in progress

-Socrates on Food and Eating.
+Socrates on Cookery and Rhetoric

-In: International Journal of Applied Philosophy (forthcoming)
+In: International Journal of Applied Philosophy 36.2 (2023).

 This paper takes Socrates in Plato’s early dialogues as a starting point to develop a unique model of leadership that is still relevant for us today.
 This “Socratic leadership” is centered around three specific skills: thinking in questions, being on a mission, and thinking like a beginner.
 I argue that Socratic leadership differs from Platonic leadership, the leadership of the philosopher king.
 I will first extract the three Socratic leadership skills from Plato’s early dialogues, specifically the Laches, and then show how we, as philosophy instructors, can teach these skills.
 I will argue that Socratic leadership skills are valuable for students beyond the college classroom: companies want to hire young adults who exhibit these skills.
 Socratic leadership skills are thus highly applicable today and are in real demand in the business world.